ska1296/lowest-price/README.md

-# Ultimate Price Comparison API
+# Ultimate Price Comparison API v3.0

 A robust, backend-only tool that can reliably fetch the best price for a given product by comparing prices from multiple relevant websites for a specified country.

 ## Architecture

-This application uses a clean functional architecture with a tiered, agent-based workflow built with LangGraph:
+This application uses a clean functional architecture with a fully dynamic, config-free agent-based workflow built with LangGraph and SerpApi:

-- **Tier 1**: Fast BeautifulSoup scrapers with pre-configured selectors
-- **Tier 2**: Self-healing LLM-based extraction when Tier 1 fails
-- **Agent-based workflow**: Site selection, query enhancement, scraping, healing, and consolidation
+- **Dynamic Site Discovery**: LLM discovers relevant e-commerce sites per country with caching
+- **Smart URL Discovery**: SerpApi finds actual product pages instead of guessing search URLs
+- **LLM-based Extraction**: Intelligent extraction from any website without hardcoded selectors
+- **Dynamic Currency**: Extracts currency contextually from product pages
+- **Agent-based workflow**: Site selection → Query enhancement → URL discovery → LLM extraction → Consolidation
+- **Config-free**: No hardcoded site configurations - works with any e-commerce website
 - **Functional design**: No unnecessary classes, simple functions for better maintainability

 ## Project Structure